FaceRecogGuy/FaceRecogProject/README.md

 You do not need to put any faces into the `known_faces` folder, but if you do, try using your own.
 If these images do not show up in the ‘Known faces:’ print statement, retry in an environment with good lighting.

+Expect your face to be framed by a red square labelled `unknown` if you did not put any images in `known_faces`.
+If you did and it recognises your face, it will label the square as whatever you've named the image.

 ---

 Your setup is now complete!